Practitioner Level • Applied Structuring

 Investment Associate, Climate & Infrastructure

-“The case studies and best practices section made this course worth it.
-It clarified how successful sustainability lending programs are structured and monitored.
-I feel more confident evaluating green finance opportunities.”
+“The case studies made it click.
+It clarified how sustainable lending programs are structured, documented, and monitored after disbursement.
+I feel more confident evaluating opportunities and asking the right questions during diligence.”

 Frequently asked questions